tikv/website/content/docs/5.1/concepts/tikv-in-5-minutes.md

         weight: 1
 ---

-This page guides you through the quickest way to get started with TiKV, which includes:
+This document provides a fast-lane tutorial to get started with TiKV, which includes:
 - setting up a local TiKV cluster with the default options,
 - monitoring the TiKV cluster,
 - writing data to and reading data from the TiKV cluster.